 Environmental Impact Assessment (EIA) is a process of evaluating the likely environmental impacts of a proposed project or development, taking into account inter-related socio-economic, cultural and human-health impacts, both beneficial and adverse.

-In Sri Lanka, laws pertaining to the Environmental Impact Assessment is laid down in the Coast Conservation Act, No. 57 of 1981, National Environmental (Amendment) Act, No. 56 of 1988, Flora and Fauna Protection Ordinance and the North Western Provincial Council Environmental Statute.
+In Sri Lanka, laws pertaining to the Environmental Impact Assessment is laid down in the Coast Conservation and Coastal Resource Management Act, No. 57 of 1981 as amended, National Environmental Act, No. 47 of 1980 as amended, Fauna and Flora Protection Ordinance, No. 02 of 1937 as amended and the North Western Province Environmental Statute, No. 12 of 1990.